tendenci/tendenci/README.md

 Tendenci allows membership management organizations to communicate, manage and conduct transactions with web site visitors.
 Tendenci is easy to use and offers many modules as one customizable software package.

 The name 'Tendenci' was originally created by Randy Sarinas.
+The original logo, branding, and colors were designed by Aaron Long.

 ## Installation

 For information on how to install Tendenci, follow the instructions in `INSTALL.md`, or [online at Github](https://github.com/tendenci/tendenci/blob/master/INSTALL.md).

 ## Core Developers